winitzki/scall/tutorial/programming_dhall.md

 The [HIT paper](https://www.researchgate.net/publication/2813507) gives an algorithm for converting a recursive function into a hylomorphism.
 [Another paper](https://www.researchgate.net/publication/2649019) describes an extension of the HIT algorithm for mutually recursive functions.
-In this book, we will only explain the simple HIT algorithm for a single recursive function.
+In this book, we will only explain the simple HIT algorithm for a single recursive function having only one argument.

 The HIT algorithm works only for recursive code of a certain restricted form:

-- The code must have a single top-level pattern matching expression that splits the code in several branches.
+- The function must have a single top-level pattern matching expression that splits the code into several branches.
+Each pattern-matching branch of the code may contain zero or more recursive calls.
-- Each pattern-matching branch may have zero or more recursive calls.
-The number of recursive calls must be known _statically_ for each branch and cannot depend on any further conditions evaluated within the branch.
+- For each pattern-matching branch, the number of  recursive calls must be known _statically_ (at compile time).
+The number of recursive calls  cannot depend on any conditions evaluated within the branch.
+In particular, the result value of one recursive call cannot determine whether another recursive call will be necessary within the code of this branch.
-- Recursive calls are not nested: the arguments of all recursive calls are computed without any further recursive calls.
+- Recursive calls are not nested: the argument of one recursive call cannot depend on the return value of another recursive call.

-However, a tail-recursive form is _not_ required for the HIT algorithm to work.
+However, a tail-recursive form of the code is _not_ required for the HIT algorithm to work.

 Code of that form can be described by this Haskell skeleton: